-Expert Sleepers releases Meringue v2.0.2 for Windows
+Expert Sleepers has released Meringue version 2.0.2 for Windows.

 Meringue is a delay effect which runs alternately forwards and backwards, rather than continually forwards.